albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

   RUN java -Djarmode=layertools -jar application.jar extract
   ```

-  This command will create four folders in the builder stage, which we can copy from in the final stage
+  This command will create four folders in the builder stage, which we will copy in the final stage

 ---